Chen Tuan: Biography and legends

 Having rejected the emperor's orders and edicts, he was still conferred the title of "Master Xi Yi" (Master of the Inaudible and Invisible) by the emperor Taizong of the Song dynasty.
 During the first year of Duangong period (988), Chen appointed his disciples to cut a stone chamber in the Zhao Chao Valley (later renamed Xi Yi Valley); then Chen Tuan presented a report to the imperial court in which he wrote the following note: "I will die soon.
 I am about to leave, nowadays I'm transformed in the Zhang Chao Valley at the foot of Lotus Peak on the 22nd day of the tenth month of the lunar calendar."
 By the time he died when he cupped his cheek in his hand his facial features remained unchanged.

 Many tales of Chen Tuan have been circulated around and it is said that "He wanders around and shows no concern for worldly benefits."
 However, despite many mystical and mysterious stories, Chen was known to care about and was compassionate to ordinary people.
 For this he is deeply respected by the common folk.
 This Taoist sage was considered the embodiment of the Supreme Lord Lao and received the nickname of "Aged Ancestor," a symbol of Taoism in Mount Hua.
 Chen Tuan is depicted in the Wu Shuang Pu (無雙譜, Table of Peerless Heroes) by Jin Guliang.

+Chen Tuan is traditionally associated with Daoist practices of sleep cultivation (Shui Gong, 睡功), emphasizing the refinement of spirit through rest and deep stillness.
+These methods influenced later Daoist approaches to meditation, inner alchemy, and longevity practices.